BenchmarkSims/bms-blender-plugin/docs/Manual/MANUAL.md

 ### 2.2.
 Debug Settings
->  ⚠️ All debug settings are OFF by default.
-Enabling debug settings may lead to issues in the Blender file and in the exported BML file.
+>  ⚠️ Enabling debug settings may lead to issues in the Blender file and in the exported BML file.
-- *Do not delete export collection* - The export collection will not be deleted, showing the objects in the same configuration as they are getting exported.
-This is helpful while identifying exporter issues.
+- *Do not delete export collection (OFF by default)* - The export collection will not be deleted, showing the objects in the same configuration as they are getting exported.
+This is helpful while identifying exporter issues
-- *Do not join same materials* - Keeps objects with same materials separated (By default objects with same materials are merged in order to reduce number of draw calls.)
+- *Do not join same materials (ON by default)* - Keeps objects with same materials separated (By default objects with same materials are merged in order to reduce number of draw calls.)

 ## 3. Modeling for Falcon BMS
 Since Falcon BMS 4.37.4, a new 3D model format has been introduced - *BML v2*.
 This format allows Benchmark Sims and independent artists to create very appealing and realistic looking 3D models using PBR (Physically Based Rendering) to be integrated into the Falcon world.